DreasL02/NeuralNetworkAccelerator/README.md

 reset to accommodate the incoming values.

 When the loading is finished after a clock cycle, the FSM will transition to the Calculating state, where it will start the systolic array and accumulator.
-After NxN - 1 cycles, the datapath will be finished calculating the result and a 'valid' signal will be asserted.
+After NxN - 1 cycles, the datapath will be finished calculating the result and a ' valid' signal will be asserted.

 When the 'valid' signal is asserted, the FSM will transition to the Write state, where it will write the result to the output memory.